 |Access for G.T.
 50 spots buses||no|

-“The Park of Villa della Pergola, belonging to Sir Walter Hamilton Dalrymple, it is a visitable competitor of the gardens of Sir Thomas Hanbury and La Mortola.
-The love for the nature with a deep aquaintance for the garden have product one of the beauty of the riviera” said William Scott about Riviera.
+“The Park, belonging to Sir Walter Hamilton Dalrymple, is a visitable competitor of the gardens of Sir Thomas Hanbury and La Mortola.
+The love for the nature with a deep aquaintance for the garden have produced one of the beauty of the riviera” said William Scott about Riviera.

 Born from the desire of the General Montagu McMurdo and his wife Lady Susan Sarah Napier, to realize a private abode with a park of pleasure to live in Riviera, today the garden it is a rare example of anglo-mediterranean park completely preserved in his originally extension.
-With the passage of the propriety at Sir Walter Hamilton Dalrymple, the number of the ornamental plants grow up and later that the villa’s park increased under the Hanbury, drawing many visitors included some members of the italian royal house.
-With the break out of the war, the property remain closed and under appropriation; then, after the war, deteriorated.
+With the passage of the propriety at Sir Walter Hamilton Dalrymple, they grew up the number of the ornamental plants there and later the villa’s park prospered under the Hanbury, attracting many visitors including some members of the italian royal house.
+With the break out of the war, the property remained closed and seized; then, after the war, deteriorated.